-The Alien Tort Statute, passed as part of the Judiciary Act of 1789, gives federal courts the power to hear cases brought by foreigners who allege “a violation of the law of nations or a treaty of the United States.”
+The Alien Tort Statute gives federal courts jurisdiction over cases brought by foreigners who allege a “violation of the law of nations or a treaty of the United States.”
+Passed as part of the Judiciary Act of 1789, its purpose was to assure foreign governments that the United States would provide legal remedies for breaches of international law.
 The Supreme Court in Kiobel v.
-Royal Dutch Petroleum (2013) held that this law presumptively doesn’t apply to violations committed abroad—though that presumption can be overcome when claims “touch and concern the territory of the United States … with sufficient force.”
+Dutch Petroleum (2013) held that this law presumptively doesn’t apply to violations committed abroad.
 Then in Jesner v.
 Arab Bank, PLC (2018), the Court ruled that foreign corporations cannot be sued under the ATS because international norms about corporate liability are not settled.
-A lawsuit against a U.S. corporation based on actions taken abroad would thus seem to be a long shot, but the U.S. Court of Appeals for the Ninth Circuit has obliged with just that eventuality, in a case over atrocities committed in Côte d’Ivoire.